pmmp/doc.pmmp.io/source/core-permissions.rst

      - Allows the user to dump memory contents
      - N/A
    * - ``pocketmine.command.effect``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.effect>`
+   * - ``pocketmine.command.effect.other``
-     - Allows the user to give/take potion effects
+     - Allows the user to modify effects of other players
      - N/A
+   * - ``pocketmine.command.effect.self``
+     - Allows the user to modify their own effects
+     - N/A
    * - ``pocketmine.command.enchant``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.enchant>`
+   * - ``pocketmine.command.enchant.other``
-     - Allows the user to enchant items
+     - Allows the user to enchant the held items of other players
      - N/A
+   * - ``pocketmine.command.enchant.self``
+     - Allows the user to enchant their own held item
+     - N/A
    * - ``pocketmine.command.gamemode``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.gamemode>`
+   * - ``pocketmine.command.gamemode.other``
-     - Allows the user to change the gamemode of players
+     - Allows the user to change the game mode of other players
      - N/A
+   * - ``pocketmine.command.gamemode.self``
+     - Allows the user to change their own game mode
+     - N/A
    * - ``pocketmine.command.gc``
      - Allows the user to fire garbage collection tasks
      - N/A
    * - ``pocketmine.command.give``
+     - Deprecated, kept for backwards compatibility only
+     - :ref:`Jump<permissions_implied_by_pocketmine.command.give>`
+   * - ``pocketmine.command.give.other``
-     - Allows the user to give items to players
+     - Allows the user to give items to other players
+     - N/A
+   * - ``pocketmine.command.give.self``
+     - Allows the user to give items to themselves
      - N/A
    * - ``pocketmine.command.help``
      - Allows the user to view the help menu